Markbnj/venv2docker/README.md

     -t, --tag=TAG           Use TAG as the tag for the built image.
     -u, --user=USER         Change to USER before running entrypoint.
     -w, --workdir=PATH      Change to DIR before running entrypoint.
+    -y, --no-prompt         Do not prompt for confirmation before building.
 ```

 When you run venv2docker it first finds and verifies either the current active